BET THE SAUDI CUP

 How do I watch the Saudi Cup?

-You can stream the races live and watch replays on NYRA Bets.
+Tune in on FS2 from 8:00AM-1:00PM ET!
+You can also stream the races live and watch replays on NYRA Bets.

 History of the Saudi Cup